BananeRapeuse/litera1n/README.md

 python from https://python.org
 ### IMPORTANT
-cd to the libusb folder after cloning/downloading and copy **libusb.dll** to c:/windows/system32 and c:/windows/syswow64 (only if 64bit) then run **infinstaller.exe** from libusb folder and install the .inf file by right clicking.
-AFter that copy **Libusb0.sys** to c:/windows/system32/Drivers and c:/windows/syswow64 (only if 64bit)
+cd to the litera1n folder after cloning/downloading and copy "**libusb0.dll**" to `c:/windows/system32` and `c:/windows/sysWOW64` (only if you're on a 64bit Windows) then run "**infinstaller.exe**" from libusb folder and install the .inf file by right clicking.
+After that copy "**Libusb0.sys**" to `c:/windows/system32/Drivers` and `c:/windows/sysWOW64` (only if you're on a 64bit Windows)

 ## Must do
 - With A11 devices, you **must** disable passcode before jailbreak !
 (Settings: TouchID/FaceID and code ----> disable the code)

-- after downloading, cd into the folder and type `python main.py` type `"0"` to install dependencies
+- after downloading, cd into the folder and type `python main.py` and type `"0"` to install dependencies

 - To jailbreak your device, you **must** use a USB-A to Lightning cable, USB-C to Lightning is not compatible.